CalAIM and Health Data Sharing

 A Road Map for Effective Implementation of Enhanced Care Management and In Lieu of Services

-In 2022, the California Department of Health Care Services (DHCS) will launch an ambitious and innovative program designed to address the complex physical, behavioral, and social needs of Medi-Cal’s most vulnerable members.
+In 2022, the California Department of Health Care Services (DHCS) will launch an ambitious and innovative program designed to better coordinate the physical, behavioral, and social needs of Medi-Cal members who live with the most complex conditions.

 The California Advancing and Innovating Medi-Cal (CalAIM) program will build upon the plan-based Health Home Program (HHP) and county-based Whole Person Care (WPC) pilots that use whole-person care approaches to address underlying social determinants of health (SDOH).